Gun maker offers $33M to settle suit by Sandy Hook families

 Lawyers for now-bankrupt Remington filed the offers late Tuesday in Waterbury Superior Court in Connecticut.
 The nine families suing the company, who are being offered nearly $3.7 million apiece, are considering the proposals, their lawyers said.

 A Hartford lawyer representing Remington, James Rotondo, declined to comment Wednesday.
+The settlement offers were filed a day after a judge denied Remington’s request to dismiss the lawsuit.

 A Bushmaster AR-15-style rifle made by Remington was used to kill 20 first graders and six educators at the Newtown, Connecticut, school on Dec.
 14, 2012.
 The 20-year-old gunman, Adam Lanza, killed his mother at their Newtown home before the massacre, then killed himself with a handgun as police arrived at the school.